 Taryeong is a type of Korean folk song passed down from generation to generation.
 No one is sure when they were created.
 They are strophic in structure, organized into verses and refrain.
 Like most Korean folksongs, the songs are about anything from lost love to the toils of everyday work to the beauty of nature.
 The meter is compound with a peppering of hemiolas that gives Korean traditional music its characteristic rhythmic feel.

 The text of Shingosan Taryeong reads, in part: Leaves fall as bleak autumn winds blow – chirping crickets remind me of home.

 Note: PDFS are sent ONLY when you order and pay for copies for your entire choir.
 We do not send pdfs if a single copy is ordered.
+All pdfs are licensed.
+You must agree to our pdf policy.
+Please review it carefully.
+Also, we will need the name of your choir and the name of the conductor to create the license.
 If you need a single reference copy, it will be sent to you via US Mail for $2 plus shipping.
 Copies for your entire choir need to be prepaid with a credit card.
-Once we receive payment, we will send you the pdf with permission to make the number of purchased copies.
+Once we receive payment, we will send you the licensed pdf with permission to make the number of purchased copies.